 Reported elementary teacher confidence in implementing the Wellness Policy

 - Increase percent of healthy fundraisers at the sites by providing sources for non-food related fundraisers.

-- Continue to encourage employee wellness with 5th Annual step challenge for staff.
+- Continue to encourage employee wellness with annual step challenge for staff.

-- Provide school sites with data to support increased implementation of the Wellness Policy.
+- Provide school sites with data and resources to support increased implementation of the Wellness Policy.